tldr-pages/tldr/pages/windows/attrib.md

 `attrib +R {{document.txt}}`

-- Remove the system and hidden atrtibutes of a file:
+- Remove the system and hidden attributes of a file:

 `attrib -S -H {{document.txt}}`